HarshParmar346/order-management-system/README.md

 insufficient-stock and Redis-lock-contention paths, payment success/failure/idempotency, and notification persistence) using JUnit 5 + Mockito.
 They run against mocked repositories/Kafka/ Redis, so no Docker or DB is required.

-## Known limitations / possible next steps

-- No integration tests (e.g. Testcontainers) exercising the real Kafka → service → DB path end to end — the current tests are unit-level, mocking collaborators.
-- No API documentation (OpenAPI/Swagger) for `order-service`'s REST endpoint.
-- No dead-letter-queue consumers for `payment-dlt` / `inventory-dlt`, even though those topics are already defined in `KafkaTopics`.
-- No CI pipeline (GitHub Actions, etc.) running the build/tests on push.
-- The payment "gateway" is simulated with a random 90% success rate rather than calling a real provider — fine for demonstrating the saga/event flow, not representative of a production payment integration.

-## Changelog (from initial import)

-- Fixed `pom.xml` referencing a non-existent `root` module, which broke `mvn install` on the reactor.
-- Fixed a bug in `NotificationServiceImpl.sendFailure` where failure notifications were incorrectly tagged with `type = "SUCCESS"` instead of `"FAILURE"`.
-- Added unit test suites for all four services.
-- Completed `docker-compose.yaml` (previously only defined Zookeeper + Kafka, and had an advertised-listener config that would have broken container-to-container Kafka access) and added a `Dockerfile` per service.
-- Added this README.